Summit-Harmonic/summit_simulator/README.md

 ```
 Also it works with `.zshrc` changing by the correct extension file.

-# Run Gazebo & Tiago in ROS2
+# Run Gazebo & Summit in ROS 2
 Launch the robot state publisher :

 ```bash